guzandrenoel/Programming-1/15-control-structures.md

-# Control Structures
+# Three types of Control Structures

 Programming statements that regulate a program's execution flow by dictating the order in which instructions are carried out, allowing for conditional execution and repetition.

-## 1. Sequence
+## 1. Sequential/Composition

-Statements are executed in the order they appear.
+Sequence of statements are executed in order of appearance.

 ```c
 int x = 5;